Alex2804/libtcc-cmake/README.md

 Valgrind indicates a memory leak when memory is allocated in tcc compiled code and released in the main program (or vice versa).
 This seems to be a false positive.

+If you allocate memory in tcc compiled code and free it in the main program, the program crashes if it is compiled with MSVC.

 ## Usage
 You can embed this CMake project as a subdirectory or build it as every other CMake script.